-Simple Middle Eastern lamb Kofta balls, fried in olive oil and served with flatbreads and garlic lemon sauce…
+Middle Eastern lamb kofta balls shallow fried in olive oil, served with flatbreads and garlic lemon sauce.

 This sauce is very popular in the Middle East and is usually served with Falafel, Shawerma or Sheesh Tawooq.
 I like to serve it with these simple kebabs.
 The traditional sauce is made with sunflower or canola oil, garlic cloves, lemon juice, water and salt.
 All of the ingredients are then added to a food processor and processed until you reach a smooth consistency.

 TIP: Make sure that the food processor doesn’t get too hot as sauce might start separating.
 I use ice cold water to make sure that this does not happen.

 The sauce that you can see in the picture is exactly as explained above, but I also added parsley leaves to the food processor and some extra lemon juice.

 - 2 pounds (1 kg) ground lamb